The Fabric of the Cosmos: Part I: Reality's Arena

 Part I focuses on space and time.

 Chapter 1, "Roads to Reality" poses questions about the nature of space and time that are explored in the rest of the book.
 Greene recalls his youthful encounter with Albert Camus's The Myth of Sisyphus, which showed him the importance of knowledge.

 Chapter 2, "The Universe and the Bucket" asks: "Is space a human abstraction or a physical entity?"
 The key thought experiment is a spinning bucket of water, designed to make one wonder about what creates the force felt inside the bucket when it is spinning.
-The ideas of Isaac Newton, Gottfried Leibniz and Ernst Mach are discussed.
+The ideas of Isaac Newton, Gottfried Leibniz and Ernst Mach are introduced.
 Newton said that the water in the bucket moves relative to absolute space; Leibniz and Mach disagreed.

 Chapter 3, "Relativity and the Absolute" introduces Albert Einstein's theories of special and general relativity and asks, "Is spacetime an Einsteinian abstraction or a physical entity?"

 Chapter 4, "Entangling Space" introduces quantum mechanics and asks, "What does it mean to be separate in a quantum universe?"
 Greene introduces spin, the double slit experiment and Heisenberg's uncertainty principle.
 He describes a paradox posed by Einstein, Boris Podolsky and Nathan Rosen, John Bell's theorem, and tests of it by Alain Aspect and others.

 Part II: Time and Experience

-Part II begins by stating that time is one of humanity's most familiar concepts, and one of the most mysterious.
+Part II is about humanity's experience of time.

 Chapter 5, "The Frozen River" asks "Does time flow?"
-Greene returns to special relativity.
-Observers moving relative to each other have different conceptions of what exists at a given moment, and hence they have different conceptions of reality.
+Greene returns to special relativity and the relativity of simultaneity.
 The conclusion is that time does not flow, as all things simultaneously exist at the same time.

 Chapter 6, "Chance and the Arrow" asks "Does time have a direction?"
-Greene introduces time-reversal symmetry, the fact that the laws of physics apply moving both forward in time and backward in time.
-One of the major themes of this chapter is entropy as described by Ludwig Boltzmann and the second law of thermodynamics.
+Greene introduces time-reversal symmetry, the fact that the laws of physics are symmetrical forward in time and backward in time.
+One of the major themes of this chapter is Ludwig Boltzmann's concept of entropy and the second law of thermodynamics.

 Chapter 7, "Time and the Quantum" returns to quantum mechanics.
 Probability is a major theme of this chapter as it is an inescapable part of quantum mechanics.
 The double slit experiment is revisited.
-Many other experiments are presented, such as John Archibald Wheeler's delayed-choice experiment and Marlan Scully's quantum eraser experiment.
+Many others are presented, such as John Archibald Wheeler's delayed-choice experiment and Marlan Scully's quantum eraser experiment.
 Greene introduces the measurement problem and concludes by discussing decoherence.